rstudio-education/arm-workshop-rsc2019/content/prework/recommended.md

 # Add menu entry to sidebar.
 linktitle = "Recommended"
 [menu.prework]
-  parent = "Publishing & beyond"
+  parent = "Going further"
-  weight = 7
+  weight = 9
 +++

 You’ll get the most from this workshop if you enjoy learning how R Markdown works under the hood (which will involve reading some source code), and are seriously interested in hacking (playing) with: